cdli-gh/annodoc/index.md

 ### Apposition: appos

 Sumerian syntax annotation is morphology-driven.
 If an adnominal noun does not morphologically or syntactically mark its relation with its head, it is marked as appos.
-Appositions are widely used and cover interpretations such as implicit identity, implicit coordination, implicit genitive, or implicit copula.
+Appositions are widely used and cover interpretations such as implicit identity, implicit coordination, implicit genitive, implicit meronymy or implicit copula.

 implicit identity